How to Claim Lost Wages from a Car Accident | Wigod & Falzon

 4. Notify and Communicate with Your Employer

 Inform your employer about the accident and your subsequent injuries as soon as possible.
-Afterwards, keep records of all communications regarding not being able to work because of these injuries.
+Afterward, keep records of all communications regarding the inability to work due to these injuries.

 This evidence becomes important when you claim lost wages.